 Dismounting: This can also be completed on the mounting block or if the student is able in the arena enclosure.

-Each class will include an instructor, a leader and two side supporters.
+Each class will include an instructor, a leader and one or two side supporters (depends on the rider’s abilities).
 This ensures the safety and comfort of the student allowing him/her to feel at ease in the lesson.

 The riders form a unique rewarding bond with the horses which has huge emotional developmental benefits and helps to increase the student’s confidence.